List of Superman & Lois characters: Clark Kent / Superman

-Bizarro
+Bizarro / Doomsday

-Bizarro (portrayed by Tyler Hoechlin; season 2; performed by Daniel Cudmore in full-armored form) is a deformed version of Superman from Bizarro World who sports a tattered cape and a backwards version of the Superman logo while sporting opposite abilities.
+Bizarro (portrayed by Tyler Hoechlin; recurring: season 2; guest: season 3; performed by Daniel Cudmore in full-armored form, motion-captured by Paul Lazenby in Doomsday form) is a deformed version of Superman from Bizarro World who sports a tattered cape and a backward version of the Superman logo while sporting opposite abilities.
 His fame and the development of his son Jon-El's powers go over his head putting a strain on his family.
 When it came to the rise of his world's Ally Allston, Bizarro's relationship with his Tal-Rho is strained.
 After getting deformed, Bizarro informs Lois and Sam of his mission to go after the other Ally Allston before they can merge.
 He was first seen in a full-armored form in the Shuster Mine.
 His attack in the Shuster Mine attracted the attention of Dr. Faulkner and her as-yet-unidentified superior.
 When it was freed, Bizarro went on the attack on the soldiers there until it engaged Superman and John Henry Irons.
-While John was able to break part of the helmet to show it's face, Bizarro only retreated when he suffered from the same painful visions that Superman had.
+While John was able to break part of the helmet to show its face, Bizarro only retreated when he suffered from the same painful visions that Superman had.
 In the arctic, Bizarro sheds his armor.
 Bizarro attacks Superman again where his special necklace starts to siphon some energy from him.
 John barely manages to help repel him.
 The Supermen of America track down the figure at Salar de Uyuni as Superman senses him killing the two unnamed members.
 Superman arrives to fight him while Tag escapes with the necklace.
 The figure is repelled at the cost of John getting hospitalized.
 Superman later fights Bizarro again after he kills Dr. Faulkner and nearly kills Ally Alston.
-With help from Lara's A.I., Superman was able to translate Bizarro's language where he learns that Ally will bring ruin to his world after she had conquered his world.
+With help from Lara's A.I., Superman was able to translate Bizarro's language and learns that Ally will bring ruin to his world after she had conquered his world.
 After Superman and Lois escaped from Mitch Anderson's custody, Tal-Rho learned from Bizarro that his Bizarro counterpart was inseparable from him until Tal-Rho's wife nearly killed him.
-When Anderson attacks while wielding Project 7334 weapons and X-Kryptonite, Lara's A.I. released Bizarro to help fight Anderson.
+When Anderson attacks while wielding Project 7734 weapons and X-Kryptonite, Lara's A.I. released Bizarro to help fight Anderson.
 Bizarro was overpowered by Anderson who used X-Kryptonite grenades on him and strangled Bizarro to death.
 Both the Bizarro version of Lara's A.I. and the Bizarro version of the Kents learned of what happened from both Superman and Anderson.